 The ACLU of Maine filed this class action lawsuit in state court on behalf of plaintiffs who have been deprived of their constitutional right to the effective assistance of counsel.
 The court granted the case class-action status in July 2022, allowing our clients to represent a class of thousands of indigent defendants in Maine who are entitled to court-appointed counsel.

-The lawsuit alleges that the state’s systemic failures deprive indigent defendants facing criminal proceedings in Maine of their Sixth Amendment right to the effective assistance of counsel.
+The lawsuit alleged that the state’s systemic failures deprive indigent defendants facing criminal proceedings in Maine of their Sixth Amendment right to the effective assistance of counsel.
 The court rejected the state’s request to dismiss the case.
 This moved the case forward to pre-trial discovery, allowing us to request written evidence and witness testimony from the state about its indigent defense program.

 Attorney(s)